epam/edp-install/docs/operator-guide/deploy-aws-eks.md

   ...
   ```

 3. Fill in the input variables for Terraform run in the `iam/template.tfvars` file.
-Use the [iam/example.tfvars](https://github.com/epmd-edp/edp-terraform-aws-platform/blob/main/iam/example.tfvars) as an example.
+Refer to the [iam/example.tfvars](https://github.com/epmd-edp/edp-terraform-aws-platform/blob/main/iam/example.tfvars) as an example.
-Please find the detailed description of the variables in the [iam/variables.tf](https://github.com/epmd-edp/edp-terraform-aws-platform/blob/main/iam/variables.tf) file.
+Please find the detailed description of the variables in the [iam/variables.tf](https://github.com/epmd-edp/edp-terraform-aws-platform/blob/main/iam/variables.tf) file:

   ```tf title="iam/template.tfvars"
   create_iam_deployer = true